JakobGM/astrality/docs/modules.rst

     .. _module_events_on_startup:

+    ``setup``:
+        Tasks to be performed only once and never again.
+Can be used for setting up dependencies.

+        Executed actions are written to
+        ``$XDG_DATA_HOME/astrality/setup.yml``, by default
+        ``$HOME/.local/share``.
+Modify this file if you want to re-execute setup actions.

     ``on_startup``:
         Tasks to be performed when Astrality first starts up.
         Useful for compiling templates that don't need to change after they have been compiled.

-        Actions defined outside action blocks are considered to be part of this block.
+        *Actions defined outside action blocks are considered to be part of this block.*

     .. _module_events_on_exit: